 - Councillor Andrew Wines, Civic Cabinet Chair for Infrastructure.

-E&C has adopted a Publication Scheme for the proactive public release of its decisions.
 You can access the published decisions online.

 Ten year release of decisions

 Civic Cabinet approved the progressive release of their decisions that are 10 years of age from 1 July 2000.
 This information will be routinely released each January.
 You can access the released decisions online.

 Four year release of minutes